hojelse/fcdm/natural_deduction/README.md

 >[Wikipedia](https://en.wikipedia.org/wiki/Rule_of_inference)

 ### Gentzen style notation with examples
-The Gentzen style (horizontal tree-like notation) is used in this folder
+The Gentzen style (horizontal tree-like notation) is used in this repository

 ```
 premise 1    premise 2   ...   premise n